syncfusion/blazor-showcase-expense-tracker/README.md

-# Essential JS 2 for Blazor - Expense Tracker
+# Essential Studio for Blazor - Expense Tracker

 This expense tracker demo application showcases using several Syncfusion Blazor components together in a real-world application scenario.
 You can further explore the source code of this application and use it as a reference for integrating Syncfusion Blazor components into your applications.